sarabenali88/IoT/docs/web/technical_documentation.md

 ```

 Above you can see that the moment everything is correct, an object is made out of the values and this will be sent to the
-database.
+database by using the PHP file `insert_data.php`.
 Below you can find how I did it:

 ```
         fetch("insert_data.php",